Rotem960/Bus_Management/README.md

-# Test_Management
+# Bus_Management
-test management system in Java.
-The system enables the creation, management of test, featuring both American and open-ended question types.
-Designed with PostgreSQL database.
+management system for a bus company.
+The system handles lines and transports management.
+Data storage solutions to support system operations with binary and text files.